miroir-framework/jzod/README.md

 const myZodSchema = jzodToZod(myJzodSchema);
 ```

-Which requires to type more characters, but provides a plain JSON structure that can be serialized, transformed, and reused.
-Transparency is furthermore gained, as two Jzod schemas can be easily compared with each other, which is not the case of Zod Schemas.
+Which requires to type undeniably more characters, but provides a plain JSON structure that can be serialized, transformed, and reused.
+Transparency is furthermore gained, as two Jzod schemas can be easily compared with each other, which is not the case of Zod Schemas (up to my knowledge).

 ## Usage